Engineering

 How we approach GCS integration

-We align software releases with airworthiness and payload configurations.
+We mandate strict operational alignment forcefully connecting all ongoing software releases with core structural airworthiness and defined payload hardware configurations.

 Talk with engineers who own the work